eshun/Luckysheet/docs/guide/api.md

 - **Explanation**：

-	The exported json string can be directly used as the parameter `options` when the workbook is initialized by `luckysheet.create(options)`.
+	The exported json string can be directly used as the parameter `options` when the workbook is initialized by `sheet.create(options)`.
 The usage scenario is to manually save all the parameters after the user manipulates the table, and then initialize the table elsewhere.
-Use, similar to the import and export of a luckysheet proprietary format.
+Use, similar to the import and export of a sheet proprietary format.

 ------------